Eligibility Applications: Primary Medical Qualification FAQs

 If your medical school /university appears only on the GMC’s list of medical qualifications they do not accept, you will remain ineligible to apply for the UK Foundation Programme.

-You can still make an eligibility application if your degree certificate is not in English, but an official English translation of the degree certificate must also be provided as part of your application.
+You can still make an eligibility application if your PMQ certificate is not in English, but an official English translation of the PMQ certificate must also be provided as part of your application.
+Please refer to the PMQ guidance for more information.

 The medical school/university stamp does not need to be in English, but the content of the letter must be completed in English.

-The content of your letter needs to be legible and in English.
+The content of your form needs to be legible and in English.
 It can be either handwritten or typed.

 You will need to contact your Medical School’s registrar’s office.
 They will know who the nominated representative is for your Dean.
 It cannot be an administrative member of staff.

-Your completed letter needs to be scanned and uploaded onto the Oriel system as part of your eligibility application.
+Your completed form needs to be scanned and uploaded onto the Oriel system as part of your eligibility application.

-The UKFPO does not accept letters via email or post.
+The UKFPO does not accept forms via email or post.
 It must be uploaded with your application onto Oriel.

-An applicant may only provide either a copy of their medical degree certificate or a letter to confirm their degree as evidence of their medical degree.
+You may only provide either a copy of your PMQ certificate or a completed form to confirm your PMQ as evidence of your primary medical qualification.
 No other forms of evidence will be accepted (for example, transcripts).

-A medical degree will only be accepted as evidence of English language proficiency if it was gained from a medical school / university in a country where English is the first and native language.
+A PMQ will only be accepted as evidence of English language proficiency if it was gained from a medical school / university in a country where English is the first and native language.
 The GMC maintains a list of countries where English is a first and native language.
 The UKFPO will refer to this list when making decisions about applications.
-For more information, please refer to the Eligibility Applicant Guide, which can be found on the UKFPO website.
+For more information, please refer to the Eligibility Applicant Guide for more information.